MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-1722-rpc-server-unavailable.md

 Refer to the list of required ports in [How to configure a firewall for Active Directory domains and trusts](config-firewall-for-ad-domains-and-trusts.md).

-Portqry can be used to identify if a port is blocked from a Dc when targeting another DC.
+Portqry can be used to identify if a port is blocked from a DC when targeting another DC.
 It can be downloaded at [PortQry Command Line Port Scanner Version 2.0](https://www.microsoft.com/download/details.aspx?id=17148).

 Example syntax:

 - `portqry -n <problem_server> -e 135`
 - `portqry -n <problem_server> -r 1024-5000`

-A graphical version of portqry, called Portqryui can be found at [PortQryUI - User Interface for the PortQry Command Line Port Scanner](https://www.microsoft.com/download/details.aspx?id=24009).
+A graphical version of portqry, called Portqryui, can be found at [PortQryUI - User Interface for the PortQry Command Line Port Scanner](https://www.microsoft.com/download/details.aspx?id=24009).

-If the Dynamic Port range has ports being blocked, use the below links to configure a port range that is manageable for the customer.
+If the Dynamic Port range has ports being blocked, use the following links to configure a port range that is manageable for the customer.

-Additional important links for configuration and working with Firewalls and Domain Controllers:
+Additional important links for configuration and working with firewalls and domain controllers:

 - [HOWTO: Configure RPC Dynamic Port Allocation to Work with Firewall](https://support.microsoft.com/help/154596)
 - [Restricting Active Directory Replication Traffic to a Specific Port](https://support.microsoft.com/help/224196)